Sandy Point, Victoria: Natural habitats

 The area near Sandy Point contains a diverse range of habitats including mangroves, extensive stands of coastal heathland, as well as remnant coastal grassy forest.
 It features a wide range of invertebrate species.
 There are large populations of white-footed dunnarts and koalas living in the region.
+It is also a significant location for the threatened eastern hooded plover.

 Until 10,000 years ago, Sandy Point was on a slope leading to plains now lying underneath Bass Strait.